Jingle1999/virtauto/ops/reports/decision_trace.md

 ---

+## 2) What “Decision Trace” means here

+The Decision Trace is an **append-only** log of decision processing steps.
+It is the evidence backbone for:
+- explainability (“why allowed / held / blocked”)
+- auditability (“what evidence, what policy, what authority”)
+- governance (“no silent execution”)

+This file (`decision_trace.md`) is the **documentation** for the trace contract.
+The actual machine-readable trace lives in `decision_trace.jsonl`.

+---

-## 2) Accepted formats
+## 3) Accepted trace formats (validator-level)

-The governance gate allows two formats in order to remain tolerant to legacy evolution:
+To remain tolerant to legacy evolution, the validator accepts two formats:

 ### A) Record format (recommended) — JSONL
 Each line is one JSON object (one event/record).